tbtiberiu/chess-position-detector/data/chess_pieces/README.roboflow.txt

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
-* Randomly crop between 0 and 15 percent of the image
-* Random shear of between -6° to +6° horizontally and -6° to +6° vertically
-* Random brigthness adjustment of between -10 and +10 percent
+* Random brigthness adjustment of between -15 and +15 percent
-* Random exposure adjustment of between -10 and +10 percent